The Perry F. Kendig

 Individual Artist (of all disciplines – dance, literature, music, media arts, visual arts and theatre)

-As The Perry F. Kendig Arts and Culture Awards is a new programmatic offering between Hollins University and Roanoke College, any past Perry F. Kendig Awards recipients are now eligible for consideration.
+The Perry F. Kendig Arts and Culture Awards is a new programmatic offering between Hollins University and Roanoke College as of 2013.
+Past Perry F. Kendig Awards recipients from 1985-2012 are eligible for consideration – see complete list: Past Perry F. Kendig Award Recipients.
 Programs and employees of Hollins and Roanoke are not eligible.

 Deadline for Nominations

-Nomination forms will be available on the website only.
-You may download and fill out the form (PDF) with supporting materials (e.g. artist work samples, narrative about the nominee’s support of the arts) or use the online form.
+Nomination forms are available on the website only.
+Please use the ONLINE FORM or you may download and fill out the form (PDF) to send with any supporting materials (e.g. artist work samples, narrative about the nominee’s support of the arts).

-You may also mail your nomination form and any supporting materials to the following address.
+Materials may be mailed to the following address.
 To have any work samples mailed back to you, please provide a self-addressed pre-paid envelope with your nomination form.

 Ms. Lisa Bowling